 The narrowest street in London

 Next, head over to Brydges Place, the narrowest street in London and measuring just 1 foot 3 inches wide at one point.
 You might not want to do this after a big dinner.
 Whilst you’re there, you could down a quick pint in the Marquis Pub, one of Dickens’s favourite drinking establishments.
 This watering hole was also enjoyed by criminals such as the gentleman highwayman Claude Duval who was captured at the bar.
 His female fan club begged for mercy, but he was executed at Tyburn in 1670.

-Finish off with my favourite pit-stop, a cocktail at Rules, the oldest restaurant in London (1798), and the setting for several Downton Abbey episodes.
+You could finish your tour of Covent Garden in one day with my favourite pit-stop, a cocktail at Rules.
+It’s the oldest restaurant in London (1798), and the setting for several Downton Abbey episodes.
 Charles Dickens, Clark Gable, Laurence Olivier and Henry Irving were fans, it’s made an appearance in novels by Graham Greene and Evelyn Waugh and in James Bond’s Spectre.

 But its most illustrious fan was King Edward VII who would entertain his mistress, Lillie Langtry here.
 You can sit in the corner from whence he flirted with one of the most beautiful women of the time, and sip a Kate Middleton’s Royal 29 or a Meghan Markle’s Royal 19.
 Or stick with The Rules, a blend of gin, Dubonnet and bubbles.